Ancestry Settings

 Customers encountered challenges navigating and interacting with the mobile experience.

 The combination of small buttons and links with tight spacing led to poor usability throughout the experience.
+I focused on two major points that reduced navigation and interaction issues.

 To enhance efficiency in collaborating with developers, I created a componentized kit for all pages and containers.